Creating a Cut Flower Garden: Summer Seed Collection

 cut flower garden seeds: zinnias

-Another great benefit to growing these beautiful blooms is that pollinators such as bees, butterflies, and hummingbirds love them.
+Another great benefit to growing these beautiful blooms is that pollinators like bees, butterflies, and hummingbirds love them.

-Zinnia seeds germinate in just a couple of days and will bloom through late summer and even fall.
+Zinnia seeds germinate in just a few days and bloom through late summer and fall.

 cut flower garden seeds: pink zinnia